cancel

 Webhook

-Receive and validate webhook requests from Outlook for webhooks you configure.
+Receive and validate webhook requests from Outlook for manually configured webhook subscriptions.

 Actions